shohei-shibata/livejazzdayton/src/links.md

 ---
 layout: layout.liquid
-title: Home
+title: Links
-description: Live Jazz Event Listing for Dayton, Ohio
+description: Links to websites related to jazz in Dayton, Ohio
 ---

 {% if links.size > 0 %}